HyperspaceMadness/Mega_Bezel/README.md

 | Color Signal Processing (Grade)        | ✔           | ✔   | ✔   | ✔
 | Interlacing & Downsample Blur          | ✔           | ✔   | ✔   | ✔

-NTSC Processing only included in NTSC Presets, and GTU Horizontal blurring only included in non-NTSC presets
+NTSC Processing is only included in NTSC Presets, and GTU Horizontal blurring isincluded in non-NTSC presets

 ----------------------------------------
 **Troubleshooting**